jmclaren7/vncpassword/README.md

     Usage: vncpassword [password]

-    [password] can a clear text password and will be converted to encrypted hex.
+    [password] can be a clear text password and will be converted to encrypted hex.
     [password] can be encrypted hex and will be converted to clear text.
 (18 characters, starting with 0x)